 With so many possibilities for a unique and personalized space, the interior design options are plentiful, too.
 There are no rules to decorating your sunroom.
 However, we do encourage you to embrace one idea: play off all the natural sunlight from those windows in your sunroom!
 Here are a few ideas for transforming your sunroom into your favorite room in your home!

-Comfortable discomfort: This room, in all its sunny glory, is a great opportunity to step out of your comfort zone of neutrals.
-Be as bold as the sun and go bright with pinks, turquoises and chartreuse!
-And feel free to mix fabrics instead of matching them, according to tips from Southern Living.
+This room, in all its sunny glory, is a great opportunity to step out of your comfort zone of neutrals.
+Be as bold as the sun and go bright with pinks, turquoise, and chartreuse!
+And feel free to mix fabrics instead of matching them.
 If you’re worried about going over the top, keep your floors and walls pattern free, but add those patterns to draperies and pillows.
 A basic palette on your walls and floors will allow you to freshen up your space by just changing out those accessories.
 And mix in white for a clean, fresh look.
-Bright colors will also reflect the heat, unlike dark colors, which is important on a hot Southern day!
+Bright colors will also reflect the heat, unlike dark colors, which are important on a hot Southern day!

-Au naturale: Go green and bring the nature indoors.
+Go green and bring nature indoors.
 If your sunroom faces a wooded backyard or other natural landscape, use the great outdoors as the base of your design palette.
-Make a statement and consider incorporating Pantone’s 2017 Color of the Year “Greenery” into the space through wall color or accent pieces and – keep the theme going – and incorporate actual living greenery through potted plants, hanging plants and vertical gardens.
+Make a statement and consider incorporating the green into the space through wall color or accent pieces and – keep the theme going – and incorporate actual living greenery through potted plants, hanging plants, and vertical gardens.

-Dining table and chairs: Some things that we love to have in our sunrooms are a dining table and chairs.
-It gives you that extra space to have company over and it’s a great room for cards and boardgames!
+Some things that we love to have in our sunrooms are dining tables and chairs.
+It gives you that extra space to have company over and it’s a great room for cards and board games!

-Lounge Area: If you’re looking for a nice place to relax and enjoy the sun’s warmth, then this option is definitely for you!
-A comfy wicker couch and coffee table make this the perfect spot in the house to sit back with coffee or a glass of wine and unwind.
+If you’re looking for a nice place to relax and enjoy the sun’s warmth, then this option is definitely for you!
+A comfy wicker couch and coffee table make this the perfect spot in the house to sit back with a coffee or a glass of wine and unwind.

 No matter your decorating style, the fact is sunrooms add value to a home because homebuyers want them.
-According to a recent survey in Builder Magazine, sunrooms are the third most popular amenity requested in homes over $250,000.
-And homes with a properly designed sunroom tend to sell faster and for far more money than those without.
+Homes with properly designed sunrooms tend to sell faster and for far more money than those without.
 Do you agree?
 Do you dream of soaking up the sun inside a sunroom?
 How would you decorate your sunroom?